spiralofhope/TidyBar/README.markdown

 # Bugs

-- When the bottom left bar is disabled, a bit of a bar's texture is shown.
+- When the XP bar lights up, when getting XP, its bar is offset.
+- Max XP and no reputation being tracked is messed up.
+- Max XP and a reputation being tracked shows a too-tall reputation bar.

 # TODO